-- A training programme on 'Basics of Student Counselling' was arranged by the Staff club on 3rd December 2016 for the teaching faculty of our college.
-Professional trainers from 'Mind Tune' handled the classes. - An Environmental awareness trip for the teaching and non-teaching staff of the college was organized by the staff club on 28th January 2017 to Parambikkulam, The National Tiger Reserve.
-Classes were arranged by the Forest department on the importance of Western Ghats and forests in Kerala. - Computer literacy programmes was conducted for Non-teaching staff using own resources.
+- An Environmental awareness trip for the teaching and non-teaching staff of the college was organized by the staff club on 12th November 2017 to Wynad Wild Life Sanctuary.
+Classes were arranged by the Forest department on the importance of Western Ghats and forests in Kerala. - Advanced Computer literacy programme was conducted for Non-teaching staff using own resources.